-We run an ever-increasing number of special services, some by doctors, some by nurses, some by both and some by our pharmacist.
+We run an ever-increasing number of special services, these are carried out by doctors, nurses, our pharmacist and the medical support team.
 Currently we provide:-

 We offer home visits for housebound patients and we ask that if you require a home visit to request this before 11.00am unless it is an emergency.
 With a visit request we have the Doctor call you back to discuss the symptoms from this a visit may be arranged either with the GP or with other community services as required.

 If you are aged between 40-74 and have no noted long-term conditions, you may be entitled to an NHS Health Check.
 This consists of taking your height, weight, answering a health questionnaire, taking cholesterol finger prick test and give general health advice.

 Our specially trained nurses will assess your symptoms and either give you advice and a prescription or refer you on for further testing.
 These clinics are for illness such as: coughs, flu-like symptoms, water infections, chest infections, vomiting, contraception, earache, hay fever, sore throats, insect bites, eye infections, sinusitis, skin rashes etc.

 These services enable us to perform investigative and therapeutic procedures at The Medical Centre thus bypassing the hospital waiting lists.
 Appointments are by doctor's referral only and you can expect to be seen within six weeks.

 This service is run by our specially trained nurse and pharmacist and aims to provide you with an excellent service for diabetic patients.
 It is by appointment only.
 You will be contacted by letter inviting you to an annual diabetic appointment.
 However, if you feel you need a diabetic check-up before your annual review is due, please ring the surgery for advice.